 (4) The proposed amendment is ineffective unless it is passed by special resolution.
 A declaration by the Chair that the special resolution has been carried is conclusive evidence of the fact unless a poll is demanded.

 (5) The Secretary shall, within one (1) month after the passing of the special resolution altering the Rules and/or Statement of Purposes, lodge with the Registrar of Incorporated Associations notice in writing of the special resolution setting out particulars of the alteration together with a declaration signed by at least two (2) members of the Committee to the effect that the special resolution was passed in accordance with the Act.

 (6) The alteration to the Rules or Statement of Purposes takes effect on the date when the Secretary lodges the notice under Rule 33(5).

-(1) The Committee may from time to time make, alter and repeal, bylaws not inconsistent with the Act or these Rules, for the proper conduct and management of AAIR, and in particular, but without limitation, for:
+(1) The Committee may from time to time make, alter and repeal, bylaws consistent with the Act and these Rules, for the proper conduct and management of AAIR, and in particular but without limitation, for: